stijn-dejongh/lovecraft_public_domain/manuscript/call_of_cthulhu.md

 research.

-I had largely given over my inquiries into what Professor Angell called the "Cthulhu Cult ", and was visiting a learned friend in Paterson, New Jersey; the curator of a local museum and a mineralogist of note.
+I had largely given over my inquiries into what Professor Angell called the "Cthulhu Cult", and was visiting a learned friend in Paterson, New Jersey; the curator of a local museum and a mineralogist of note.
 Examining one day the reserve specimens roughly set on the storage shelves in a rear room of the museum, my eye was caught by an odd picture in one of the old papers spread beneath the stones.
 It was the Sydney Bulletin I have